Filipino footwear brands

 Real in Classic Cream.

-The Filipino footwear brand Sanbera has unisex canvas sneakers (from P1,871.25, ~USD33.82) that are unlike most of their kind on the market.
-They’re made with locally sourced, eco-friendly materials such as coconut coir.
+The Filipino footwear brand Sanbera has unisex canvas sneakers (from P1,871.25, ~USD33.82).
+Setting them apart from most shoe brands in the country, their products are made with locally sourced, eco-friendly materials such as coconut coir.

 Sanbera’s canvas sneakers also come in black, white, cream, ocean blue, and summer blue, making them easy to pair with your outfits.